dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Pros of Pedro:**
 - Can make your bot drive faster.
 - Excellent correction for unexpected disturbances.
-- Has a no-code, browser-based path visualizer
+- Has a no-code, browser-based path visualizer.
 - Caches motor writes by default.
+- Corrects for centripetal force to hold the robot onto curved paths.

 **Cons of Pedro:**
 - Newer, so potentially buggier.
 - Less people use it compared to Road Runner.
+- Tuning is almost entirely manual. <!-- 4 automatically tuned constants, minimum of 32 manually tuned constants -->
 - Not necessarily time-consistent; speed is prioritized over consistency
 - Visualizer uses a nonstandard (0 - 144) coordinate scheme
 - Quickstart code is not under the standard TeamCode package name, making using SlothLoad and integrating existing projects more difficult.
 - Does not bulk read by default.
+- No logs, so no replays of each run and much more difficult debugging.
+- No AdvantageScope support.

 ---